 E10 is a petrol grade containing up to 10% ethanol by volume.
 Since 2016, E10 has been the European test fuel for type-approval fuel consumption and emissions testing.
-It is currently available widely in Belgium, Finland, France (where it is the top-selling grade) and Germany, as well as sporadically in other European countries.
-Other countries, including the U.K., Netherlands and Luxembourg, are considering adding E10 to petrol pumps.
+It is currently available in 13 EU countries: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Hungary, Lithuania, Luxembourg, the Netherlands, Romania and Slovakia.
 To find out more about E10, click here.

 Why switch to E10?

 Blending renewable ethanol into petrol reduces greenhouse gas emissions.
 The more ethanol blended in, the better the results.
 This will boost Europe’s ability to meet its targets for transport decarbonisation.

 Is my vehicule compatible with E10?